70374 - SSD VERBATIM - Free user manual and instructions

 4. Restore HDD User Data and Games to the SSD

 4.2 Press and hold the power button of the PS4™ for 5-7 seconds.
-Wait for the PS4™
+Wait for the PS4™ to start up.

-connection settings, time/date settings, etc. The PS4™ should act as though this is the rst time it has been powered on.
+4.7 Once the PS4^TM restarts, follow the onscreen prompts to setup user info, network connection settings, time/date settings, etc. The PS4^TM should act as though this is the first time it has been powered on.

-4.8 Once on the home screen of the PS4™, go to “Settings,” then “System,” and then
+4.8 Once on the home screen of the PS4™, go to "Settings," then "System," and then "Backup and Restore."

 4.9 Choose "Restore PS4TM."